 This page describes requirements for creating buckets with domain names and discusses verification methods for domain owners.
 To learn how to create a bucket, see the Creating storage buckets guide.
-For general information on bucket naming, see the Bucket and Object Naming Guidelines.
+For general information on bucket naming, see the bucket naming guidelines.

 Requirements for domain-named buckets